Help a child in Guatemala attend school and work towards a better future.

 FTM is supporting a total of 125 students with scholarships.
 The students are from the six communities where FTM artisans reside: Chuacruz, Chirijox, San Juan La Laguna, Santa Clara La Laguna, Patanatic and Solola.

-Your donation of just $17.00 through this Gift That Gives More™ goes a long way, covering a year of primary education (including school fees, transportation, and supplies), a month of education at the junior high level, or helping subsidize the expense of a year of senior high school.
+For just $75, you can cover a year of primary education (including school fees, transportation, and supplies), a month of education at the junior high level, or helping subsidize the expense of a year of senior high school.

 Report from the Field